ossf/security-baseline/baseline.md

 **Criteria:**

-All software assets MUST be released with a machine-readable list of all direct and transitive dependencies with their associated [version identifier].
+All [released software assets] MUST be delivered with a machine-readable list of all direct and transitive internal software dependencies with their associated version identifiers.

 **Objective:**